 - Try using minor seventh chord progressions.

 - Study the songwriting techniques of the pros.

 Below, you'll find a detailed description to match each piece of advice.
 After thoroughly explaining these practices, this article will also explore seldom heard chords, chord inversions, and lyric writing techniques!
 Before we begin, just remember to use music theory as a tool to expand your horizons, but don't let it reign you in.
 The most important rule is: If it sounds good, do it.

 The first two chords set a progression in motion.
 Start off in an unfamiliar direction and you will discover new musical territory to explore.

-Below I've suggested opening changes taking you to each step of the chromatic scale.
+Below I've suggested opening changes taking you through each step of the chromatic scale.
 The chord changes are written in Roman numerals (followed by a random example).